Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Introduction

-Our results are based on, and extend, classic asymptotic representation theorems in Le Cam's limits of experiments theory.
+Our results extend classic asymptotic representation theorems in Le Cam's limits of experiments theory.
 The standard asymptotic representation theorem applies to a static decision setting, where the full sample of data is realized and can be used to make an inference (such as a hypothesis test or a point estimator).
 In those static settings, the representation theorem yields an approximation to the original statistical problem by a simpler one, which in turn provides a useful foundation for asymptotic power analysis of tests, optimal estimation theory, and other statistical decision problems such as the choice of a statistical treatment rule. \citet{hira:port:2020} review some applications of this type of asymptotic approximation in economics, but note that there are very few available results for sequential decision problems.
 In this paper, we show that the limiting behavior of statistical procedures in sequential and adaptive problems can be characterized to a similar degree as in the static case.
 In particular, a single limiting decision rule represents the asymptotic distributions of a decision rule in the original problem under every local parameter.
 However, our representation is constructed not as a single limit experiment, but rather as a limiting data environment, or limit bandit, that reflects the sequential informational restrictions of the original decision problem, and the interaction between the choice of the adaptive sampling rules and the data generated through the decision process.
+Some recent papers, including \citet{chen:andr:2023} and \citet{adus:2025}, have used our main representation result to study optimal testing under different criteria in batched bandit experiments.